 Who Should Not Get the Measles, Mumps, and Rubella (MMR) Vaccine?

 - Pregnant women must not take the MMR vaccine as it may lead to some risks for the baby.
 Women planning a pregnancy must take vaccination in advance.

 - Those individuals having severe allergic reactions to gelatin or a medication known as neomycin must not take this vaccination.
 It can make the situation worse for them and result in a life-threatening allergic reaction.

 - People suffering from HIV, any disorder of the immune system, cancer, or blood problems must not take this vaccine as it affects the immune system.

 - Those taking any steroids or other forms of drugs must not take this injection.
 This is because steroids and other drugs weaken the immune system.

 MMR Vaccine & Risks

-- One out of 6 children may get a mild fever and one out of 20 children may develop mild rashes.
+- 1 out of 6 children may get a mild fever, and 1 out of 20 children may develop mild rashes.